 If you are moving into an older home, you may be able to get information about the home’s historical usage from the previous owner.
-If this is the case, you can shop with your home’s historical usage to get the best price on electricity.
+If this is the case, you can shop with your home’s historical usage to get the best electricity price.

 Month-by-month historical usage can help tremendously in finding your best-priced plan but don’t worry if you don’t have any historical usage.

-The fastest way to get power scheduled for your move-in is to choose a plan based on your expected average monthly usage.
+The fastest way to schedule power for your move-in is to choose a plan based on your expected average monthly usage.